harness/developer-hub/docs/software-engineering-insights/access-control/manage-access-control-for-collections.md

 ![](./static/account-level-default-rg.png)

-For example, if we want to set up a user with CRUD access to all Insights, which is a project-level resource, we will use the **All Resources Including Child Scopes** resource group in the **Role Binding** to that user.
+For example, if we want to set up a user with edit access to all Collections, which is a project-level resource, we will use the **All Resources Including Child Scopes** resource group in the **Role Binding** to that user.

 For more information on adding and managing resource groups, go to [Manage Resource Groups](/docs/platform/role-based-access-control/add-resource-groups).